-During the course of their studies at Reading, all students will be expected to enhance their academic and personal transferable skills in line with the University's Strategy for Learning and Teaching.
+During the course of their studies at Reading, all students will be expected to enhance their academic and personal transferable skills.
 In following this programme, students will have had the opportunity to develop such skills, in particular relating to career management, time management, communication (both written and oral), information handling, numeracy, problem-solving, team working, use of Information Technology (word processing, using standard and specialist software), use of information sources (internet, library) and business awareness and will have been encouraged to further develop and enhance the full set of skills through a variety of opportunities available outside their curriculum.